17 Woodpecker Species in the United States! (ID Guide)

 Pileated Woodpeckers will visit suet feeders!

 Yes, it’s possible to attract these stunning birds to your backyard.
 They are most often seen dining on suet.
-But just a warning, I have been trying to draw a Pileated to my feeders for years without luck. 🙂
+The above video was taken from my bird feeding station!

 #5.
 Red-bellied Woodpecker